 Light, intuitive and user-friendly.
 That's what this design is all about.
 Just like a down, it's gracious, light and simple.
 At the same time, it's handy and pleasant for the banking employees to use as well as to look at.

-Designer of this concept Victoria describes her vision:
+Designer of this back office dashboard design concept Victoria describes her vision:

 I was really excited about this challenge because it reminded me of my first working experience.
 I remember these '2000 and late' grey colors, extra-small, unreadable fonts and Excel-type lists with plenty of text.
 There were dozens of steps I had to take to make any action.
 I was constantly stressed out and frightened to forget something and fail.
 That's why I can truly step into banking employees’ shoes and understand how an 'anti-UX' system creates an inefficient work environment.